stephenc/non-maven-jar-maven-plugin/README.md

     </project>

 Where the auto-magic will be used to pick up the one and only JAR file from `dep1/src` and bind that into the reactor.
+If there was `dep1/src/dep1-javadoc.jar` and `dep1/src/dep1-sources.jar` then they will be picked up as secondary artifacts and attached with the corresponding classifiers.

 The `dep2/pom.xml` needs some configuration to specify where the JAR file is, as it is not using the defaults, so would look something like this: